LeeVaughn/100-days-of-code/log-rd-2.md

 ### R2D5
 Redid the README for my Quotes of the Storm project to make it more functional and professional. https://github.com/LeeVaughn/quotes-of-the-storm

+### R2D6
+Started on the Full Stack JavaScript Techdegree from Treehouse and continued working on my portfolio revamp.